 A Deeper Look at Unusual Options Activity

-After the merger announcement in IAA, using Cheddar Flow’s Unusual Options Activity Scanner, we noticed 5000 puts trade in the March expiration.
+After the merger announcement in IAA, we ran a comprehensive real-time scan using Cheddar Flow’s Unusual Options Activity Scanner and noticed 5000 puts traded in the March expiration.

 As a market maker, I often witness unusual option activity indicating that someone had access to information beyond what the rest of the street knew.
 This was especially evident when analyzing large trades prior to merger deals – 5,000 contracts in this case!
 Such situations presented potential opportunities for outsized returns if done correctly, as identifying undervalued risk is crucial in capitalizing on these events.